kensho-technologies/graphql-compiler/docs/source/index.rst

 ~~~~~~~~~

 To learn more about how to generate a schema for your target database, and any limitations
-or intricacies related to working said database please refer to this section.
-We currently support
+or intricacies related to working with said database please refer to this section.
+We currently
-two types of database backends:
+support two types of database backends:

-    - :doc:`OrientDB <databases/orientdb>`, which includes the OrientDB database.
+    - :doc:`OrientDB <databases/orientdb>`
-    - :doc:`SQL Databases <databases/sql>`, which includes a number of SQL database management
+    - :doc:`SQL Databases <databases/sql>`, including SQL Server, Postgres and more.
-      systems such as Postgres, SQL Server and more.

 .. toctree::
    :maxdepth: 2